Starting your own business is no easy task in itself, and turning that same business into a successful one is even harder, naturally.

 Repairs and alterations

-If you decide that this will be your specialty, you’ll be dealing with tasks like hemline alteration, sleeves and waistline adjustments, patching up torn or sliced garment, buttons and zipper replacements and similar.
+If you decide that this will be your speciality, you’ll be dealing with tasks like hemline alteration, sleeves and waistline adjustments, patching uptorn or sliced garments, buttons and zipper replacements and similar.
 You won’t have to waste a lot of time on each job you accept since they require very little time to be finished which means you’ll be able to accept a lot of them if you wish.
-They bring in a small amount of money individually but if they pile up, you can get yourself a favorable paycheck.
+They bring in a small amount of money individually but if they pile up, you can get yourself a favourable paycheck.